junxit/us-congress-bills-114/bill.md

   >   - **(9)** greater than $25,000,000 but not more than $50,000,000; and
   >   - **(10)** greater than $50,000,000.
   > - **(c)**
-  >   - **(1)** Reports filed pursuant to this section shall, upon written request, and notice to the reporting judge for purposes of making an application to the Commission for a redaction pursuant to paragraph (2), be made available for public inspection and copying within a reasonable time after filing and during the period they are kept by the Commission (in accordance with rules promulgated by the Commission), and shall be kept by the Commission for not less than three years.
+  >   - **(1)** Reports filed pursuant to this section shall, upon written request, and notice to the reporting judge for purposes of making an application to the Commission for a redaction pursuant to paragraph (2), be made available for public inspection and copying within a reasonable time after filing and during the period they are kept by the Commission (in accordance with rules promulgated by the Commission), and shall be kept by the Commission for not less than 3 years.
   >   - **(2)** This section does not require the public availability of reports filed by a judge if upon application by the reporting judge, a finding is made by the Commission that revealing personal and sensitive information could endanger that judge or a family member of that judge, except that a report may be redacted pursuant to this paragraph only—
   >     - **(A)** to the extent necessary to protect the individual who filed the report or a family member of that individual; and
   >     - **(B)** for as long as the danger to such individual exists.